naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.  <br /><br />  Supported operators: =,+,-,*.
-All operators except assignment requires both operands to be numbers.  <br /><br />  You can use existing variable names as rhs (right hand side operand); to distinguish a plain text value from a variable name, wrap the value in single quotes (').
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.  <br /><br />  The expression should be in the following format: `VariableName=ExpressionBody`, where `VariableName` is the name of the custom  variable to assign and `ExpressionBody` is the expression, the result of which should be assigned to the variable.  <br /><br />  Supported operators inside the expression body: +,-,*,/,%.
+All operators requires both operands to be numbers; you can only use assignment with strings.  <br /><br />  Supported math functions inside the expression body: everything from [.NET System.Math](https://docs.microsoft.com/en-us/dotnet/api/system.math?view=netframework-4.7.2#methods) namespace.
+Additionally, `Random(int min, int max)` function is supported, returning a random integer between specified min and max values.  <br /><br />  You can use existing variable names in the expression body; to distinguish a plain text value from a variable name, wrap the value in single quotes (').

 </div>

 #### Example
 ```
 ; Assign `foo` variable a `bar` string value
-@set foo="bar"
+@set foo='bar'

 ; Assign `foo` variable a 1 number value
 @set foo=1

 ; If `foo` is a number, add 0.5 to its value
-@set foo+0.5
+@set foo=foo+0.5

-; If `foo` is a number, subtract 25 from its value
+; If `angle` is a number, assign its cosine to `result` variable
-@set varName-25
+@set result=Cos(angle)

-; If `foo` is a number, multiply its value by 2
+; Get a random integer between -100 and 100, then raise to power of 4 and assign to `result` variable
-@set foo*2
+@set "result = Pow(Random(-100, 100), 4)"

 ; Assign `foo` variable value of the `bar` variable, which is `Hello World!`.
 ; Notice, that `bar` variable should actually exist, otherwise `bar` plain text value will be assigned instead.
-@set bar="Hello World!"
+@set bar='Hello World!'
 @set foo=bar

 ; It's possible to inject variables to novel script action parameters
 @set scale=0
 # EnlargeLoop
 @char Misaki.Default scale:{scale}
-@set scale+0.1
+@set scale=scale+0.1
 @goto .EnlargeLoop if:scale<1

 ; ..and generic text lines
-@set name="Dr. Stein"
+@set name='Dr. Stein'
-@set drink="Dr. Pepper"
+@set drink='Dr. Pepper'
 {name}: My favourite drink is {drink}!
 ```